astrofrog/Astropy4MPIK/index.rst

 Astropy workshop
 ================

-Astropy is a community-developed core Python package for Astronomy (including Astrophysics, Cosmology, and other related branches).
-The first public release (v0.2) was done on February 23rd 2013.
+`Astropy <http://www.astropy.org>`_ is a community-developed core Python package for Astronomy (with the term used in the broad sense, from Solar System work to Cosmology).
+The first public release (v0.2) took place on February 23rd 2013.

-The scope of the workshop is not to give a complete introduction to Python, but instead to familiarize users with Astropy so that they can directly use it in their work/research.
+The scope of the workshop is not to give a complete introduction to Python, but instead to make you familiar with Astropy so that you can directly use it in your work/research.
 The functionality is presented in such a way that beginners in Python should be able to follow, but please ensure that you have a functional Python distribution installed prior to the workshop.

+The format of the workshop will be to have several ~20 minute sessions to look at different parts of Astropy.
+In each session, I will spend 5-10 minutes presenting the basic functionality of a given package, during which you are encouraged to follow along.
+The remaining time (10-15 minutes) will be spent on practical exercises.
+Each session will have exercises of increasing difficulty, so that both beginners and experienced users can find something at their level.

 **Workshop topics**

 .. toctree::
    :maxdepth: 1

+   emergency_install
    fits
    wcs
    tables